Jerry Douglas (actor): Later career

 In March 2006, after 25 years on the show, Douglas departed The Young and The Restless in a storyline-dictated exit revolving around his character's involvement in the Tom Fisher murder case.
 Douglas claimed that former headwriter of The Young and The Restless Lynn Marie Latham killed his character off because she could not understand why a man would run a cosmetics company.
 He continued to recur on the show for the next few months and was put back on contract with the show in June to play his now-deceased character's ghost.
-He left the show for good on August 18, but continued to make appearances once in a while.
+He left the show for good on August 18, but continued to make occasional appearances.
 In March 2008 he began appearing as a new character Alistair Wallingford, a drunken hack actor involved in a gaslighting plot, but was written out a few months later.

 In 2007, Douglas released a CD, The Best Is Yet to Come, a collection of jazz standards, and has performed around the United States and Canada.